- Scientific name: Torpedo nobiliana

 - Feeds on: Small fish and occasional crustaceans.

 There is another species of electric ray in UK waters – the marbled electric ray.
 In terms of its UK distribution it is found in the southern North Sea and parts of the English Channel, as well as in isolated areas along the west coast of Scotland.
 They are mostly found around the UK in the summer as they are a species that prefers warmer waters being found in the sub-tropical and tropical seas around the Mediterranean and coasts of Africa.
-They are similar in shape to the electric ray although it grows to smaller sizes with females reaching a maximum of four feet in length and males around two feet, although the vast majority are around half this size.
+They are similar in shape to the electric ray although grows to a smaller maximum size with females reaching a maximum of four feet in length and males around two feet, although the vast majority are smaller than this.